 Local and commuting students

-Lots of students at Bucks choose to commute to the University.
+Lots of our students choose to commute to the University.
 You are classed as a commuting student if your home and term-time address are the same.

 There are many reasons why students choose to commute.
 You may wish to stay close to your home, family and friends, you may have caring responsibilities, or you may choose this option for financial reasons.
 There’s no ‘right’ or ‘wrong’ way to be a student, and just because you live locally and travel in, it doesn’t mean you will miss out on the university experience.